Gerard Sekoto: Artworks

 It has been stated that Sekoto was a pioneer for South African artists.
 One way that Sekoto has impacted South Africa is through the social perspective provided through his artworks.
-One author states, It is important to note that these pioneer artists gave prominence to the sociological circumstances of the urban black, and that they were indeed the first artists to introduce the human situation into South African art from this perspective.
+One author states, "these pioneer artists gave prominence to the sociological circumstances of the urban black, and that they were indeed the first artists to introduce the human situation into South African art from this perspective".

 During his exile in Paris, Sekoto did many drawings and photography.
 His drawings depict the places he visited and moved too during this time in his life.
 The photographs he captured were black and white and are of himself playing the guitar or piano.

-Sekoto's paintings can be found at the following galleries:
+Sekoto's artwork is displayed in the following galleries: